 There is also research showing that when organizations use job analysis, personality traits predict both task and contextual job performance (Jenkins & Griffith, 2004).
 One suggestion is to use narrow traits to predict contextual job performance rather than a reliance on global traits such as the Big Five personality factors (Jenkins & Griffith, 2004).

-How and where to consider contextual performance in your organization?
+How and where does contextual performance matter in an organization?

-Human resource practices: Consider contextual performance in selection, assessment and performance appraisal
+Human resource practices: Contextual performance plays a role in selection, assessment and performance appraisal

 Inclusion of contextual performance in assessment decisions can also impact the fairness of human resource practices.
 Research has shown that the relative importance that an organization places on task and contextual performance can influence adverse impact and the hiring of minorities (Hattrup, Rock & Scalia, 1997).

-Job analysis: Include important task and contextual behavior
+Job analysis often includes important task and contextual behavior

-Leadership development: Cover contextual performance in management training initiatives
+Leadership development: Contextual performance can be covered in management training initiatives

 In conclusion, this CQ Dossier presents an argument for including both task and contextual performance for selection, performance management and training of employees.
 Inclusion of contextual performance provides organizations with a sustained competitive advantage because it is linked to the overall mission of the organization.